Laurent Bouzereau: Life and career

 Bouzereau wrote, directed and produced the documentary on legendary film producer Richard D. Zanuck entitled Don't Say No Until I Finish Talking, executive produced by Steven Spielberg.
 Zanuck watched the film three days before he died.
 He also wrote, directed and produced the TCM/Amblin Television series A Night at the Movies.
 Episodes include George Lucas and the World of Fantasy Cinema, The Horrors of Stephen King, Hollywood Goes to Washington, The Gigantic World of Epics, The Suspenseful World of Thrillers, Merry Christmas!, and Cops & Robbers and Crime Writers.

-Laurent Bouzereau is the co-founder of Nedland Media, with his partner Markus Keith.
-Together, they are developing narrative films, TV series and documentaries.